-Primary decision makers: Earliest voters may not look like Ohio, but they're keeping it real
+Primary decision makers: Earliest voters may not look exactly like us, but they're keeping it real

 DES MOINES, Iowa -- There’s Hillary, Ron.
 Oh, and John, too.